 Provide keyboard equivalents for all actions.

-Users who are unable to use the mouse need all functions to be available via the keyboard.
-Users with limited hand use may not have the fine motor control required to position the mouse pointer accurately on objects displayed on the screen.
+Users who are unable to use the mouse or a touch interface need all functions to be available via the keyboard.
+Users with limited hand use may not have the fine motor control required to position the pointer accurately on objects displayed on the screen.
 Blind users cannot position the mouse pointer because they can't see the screen.
 The keyboard provides a precise discrete method of navigating and selecting.
 Mobility impaired users using the keyboard can precisely navigate and select using the keyboard or technology that emulates the keyboard.
 Blind users using the keyboard (tab, right arrow, function keys, etc.) can precisely navigate to the elements of the application which their screen reading software will then read to them.
 In this way, blind users are able to establish a mental model of the application and learn repeatable steps for accomplishing tasks.

 Keyboard equivalents benefit all users, providing an alternative to using the mouse which may cause repetitive stress injuries.
 Good keyboard implementation can also improve user productivity.